fbpx

 A love of language and literature

 A love of language and literature is at the very heart of Westbourne’s dynamic and exciting English department.
-With that love of words comes a confidence that allows our students to express themselves with clarity, originality and flair, becoming experienced at writing for a variety of audiences and purposes.
+With that love of words comes a confidence that allows our pupils to express themselves with clarity, originality and flair, becoming experienced at writing for a variety of audiences and purposes.
 The end result is that pupils are equipped with vital transferable skills that stand them in good stead for life beyond Westbourne.

 What will I learn?